A Little Time and a Keyboard: Walking with the Dinosaurs at Dinosaur Ridge

 Stunning view from the Red Rocks Overlook!

-Our visit to Dinosaur Ridge delighted this dinosaur-loving family!
+Our visit to Dinosaur Ridge delighted these dinosaur-lovers!
 We did not explore the visitor center on this visit but would love to check it out in the future.
 We learned a lot during our dinosaur hike and even enjoyed a bit of the feel of being in the field!

 Things to Know About Dinosaur Ridge: